thelostcode/PoGoMITM/README.md

 # PoGo-Proxy.NET

 This project is a .net MITM proxy designed to read all the API messages sent between the Pokemon Go device and the Pokemon Go servers.
-By reading this data, you can make informed decisions about which Pokemon to keep, and so on.

-The [POGOProtocs](https://github.com/AeonLucid/POGOProtos) repo is used as a source for protoc files.

 # Usage

 ## Setting Up